dudung/soal/_posts/phys/2020-10-09-massless-pulley.md

 arrow 190 105 190 145
 </oo>

-Due to ideal string and pulley then as consequences
+Due to ideal string and pulley we have

 \begin{equation}
 \label{eqn:mp-a1=a2=a}